ArtSyntax/FastworkTest/readme.md

 Email Application

-*Remark: Nothing is finished. more detail at developer note*

 ### What is this repository for? ###
-- website for email sending
+- website for email sending and view history.

 ### Architecture ###
 ```